 Loving The Labyrinth

-Well, 2020 has been a difficult year filled with challenges.
+The last few years have been filled with many difficult challenges.
 All life is a journey, and the path is seldom straight.
 We can bemoan the twists and turns involved in getting from A to B this year especially (or, to extend the metaphor, from A to Z over a lifetime), but why not celebrate them?
 Do not forget to take a moment and remember to focus not only on the challenges, but on all the myriad reasons for being grateful.

 That is one of many lessons taught by an age-old tool, like this one on Dr. Weil’s former southeastern Arizona homestead.
 It is a labyrinth, a modern reconstruction of an ancient form that has fascinated people for millennia.

 “They are found all over the world,” says Dr. Weil, waving a hand at the 12 concentric circles of stones.
 “A labyrinth isn’t a maze.
 A maze is designed to confuse you.
 A labyrinth has one way in, one way out, and lets you see where you are at all times.
 It’s really a meditation device.”